 Inclusionary zoning rules eliminate new construction that would happen in a world without subsidized housing requirements.
 The Lehrer-Graiwers estimate that the fees they paid to the city’s affordable housing fund amounted to nearly a third of their project’s profit.
 While their project was still financially viable under inclusionary zoning, other projects are not.
 These marginal projects don’t get built, and inclusionary zoning takes their potential contribution to housing supply off the market.
 Empirical evidence

-The fact that new construction makes housing more affordable — rather than less affordable — is a key consideration in the legality of inclusionary zoning.
+The fact that new construction makes housing more affordable — rather than less affordable (aka filtering) — is a key consideration in the legality of inclusionary zoning.
 The Supreme Court has established that exactions from developers (like below-market-rate housing) must be related to the project through nexus and proportionality standards.
 For example, local governments can require developers to pay sewage access fees for the waste their project will contribute to an existing system.
 Or if a new development will involve tree removal, the city can require the developer to plant trees elsewhere.

 Inclusionary zoning has neither nexus nor proportionality with housing construction.
 The policy is based on the assumption that new construction makes housing more expensive, but the exact opposite is true.
 Since new supply is what allows housing to remain affordable in the face of increasing demand, affordable housing subsidies have no nexus with new construction.